dftbplus/develguide/docs/gitworkflow.rst

 ......................................

-We use the commonly adopted git commit message format containing a short imperative subject line and optional detailed description separated by an empty line (see for example `How to Write a Git Commit Message
+We use the commonly adopted git commit message format containing a short imperative subject line and an optional detailed description which is separated by an empty line (see for example `How to Write a Git Commit Message
 <https://chris.beams.io/posts/git-commit/>`_).
 Using a simple commit message
-hook, git can check that your commit messages align with this format.
+hook, git can check that your commit messages follow this format.
 Please copy our special `git commit hook
 <https://gist.github.com/aradi/a651ee97cc6bd09acb237794a05eaa7f>`_ as
 `.git/hooks/commit-msg` into your repository and make it executable (``chmod +x .git/hooks/commit-msg``).